cisagov/ScubaGear/baselines/aad.md

 ## 8. Guest User Access

 This section provides policies that help reduce security risks related to integrating M365 guest users.
-A guest user is a specific type of external user who belongs to a separate organization but can access files, meetings, Teams and other data in the target tenant.
+A guest user is a specific type of external user who belongs to a separate organization but can access files, meetings, Teams, and other data in the target tenant.
 It is common to invite guest users to a tenant for cross-agency collaboration purposes.

 #### MS.AAD.8.1v1
 Guest users SHOULD have limited or restricted access to Azure AD directory objects.

 <!--Policy: MS.AAD.8.1v1; Criticality: SHOULD -->
-- _Rationale:_ Limiting the amount of information about objects available to guest users in the tenant, reduces the malicious reconnaissance exposure should a guest account become compromised or be created by an adversary.
+- _Rationale:_ Limiting the amount of object information available to guest users in the tenant, reduces malicious reconnaissance exposure, should a guest account become compromised or be created by an adversary.
 - _Last modified:_ June 2023

 #### MS.AAD.8.2v1
 Only users with the Guest Inviter role SHOULD be able to invite guest users.

 <!--Policy: MS.AAD.8.2v1; Criticality: SHOULD -->
-- _Rationale:_ By only allowing an authorized group of individuals to invite external users to create accounts in the tenant, an agency can enforce a guest user account approval process, reducing the risk of unauthorized accounts being created.
+- _Rationale:_ By only allowing an authorized group of individuals to invite external users to create accounts in the tenant, an agency can enforce a guest user account approval process, reducing the risk of unauthorized account creation.
 - _Last modified:_ June 2023

 #### MS.AAD.8.3v1